|

 She moved the receptionist area into the former living room, converted "Studio 2" back into a classroom, established a sound studio in one of the former bedrooms, and redecorated throughout.

-She created a new logo using her color scheme of hot pink, black, and white and repainted all of our studios with her "new look."
+Debbie created a new logo using her color scheme of hot pink, black, and white and repainted all of our studios with her "new look."

 Coining the phrase "Dance Magic" and establishing her "roots and wings" philosophy, Debbie built on the rich traditions established by her mother, adding her own style, creativity, and professionalism.